 If your pushchair develops a fault, you might be able to get your money back.
 Check our consumer rights advice on how to complain about a faulty pushchair.

-The stories go on to say how putting a blanket or towel, or even a muslin cloth, over your pram might seem like an easy way to shield your baby from the sun on a hot summer’s day.
-Experts warn that covering a pram can cause your baby to overheat – increasing the chance of sudden infant death syndrome (SIDS).
+While putting a blanket or towel, or even a muslin cloth, over your pram might seem like an easy way to shield your baby from the sun on a hot summer’s day, experts warn that covering a pram can cause your baby to overheat.
+This increases the chance of sudden infant death syndrome (SIDS).

-We wanted to test this out for ourselves, to see whether the temperature inside a pushchair raises when the pushchair is covered up with a range of materials and if the temperature raises to the point where there’s cause for concern about covering your pushchair.
-Also whether certain materials pose more of a risk of overheating.
-Here's how we did it and what we found:
+We tested to see whether the temperature inside a pushchair rises when the pushchair is covered up with a range of materials, and whether the temperature rises to the point where there’s cause for concern.

 We recorded the temperature at the start and then every 10 minutes behind each cover within the pushchair's seat area.
-In conducting our tests, we used identical pushchairs for each cover, and set the seat up to be parent-facing, with the hood catching the sun.
+We used identical pushchairs for each cover, and set up the seat to be parent-facing, with the hood catching the sun.

 What we found

-As you can see from our graphic below, all the cover types that we tested showed an increase in temperature within the seat area from the moment we added them.
+As you can see from the chart below, all the cover types we tested showed an increase in temperature within the seat area from the moment we added them.

 Baby sun protection

-But of course, we know that mums swear by pushchair covers for blocking out the light and helping babies to sleep in their pushchairs during the day, and that specially designed products, such as the Snoozeshade we used in our test, have also been designed to protect babies from UVA and UVB rays.
+But, of course, we know that mums swear by pushchair covers for blocking out the light and helping babies to sleep in their buggies during the day, and that specially designed products, such as the SnoozeShade we used in our test, have also been designed to protect babies from UVA and UVB rays.
 Indeed, using a sunshade responsibly can be safer than not using one at all.

-A spokesperson for Koo-di echoed these sentiments: 'Our Koo-di Sun & Sleep Shades have been designed to provide an effective block for UVA & UVB rays, to keep your child well protected on a sunny day.
-We would however never advise leaving your child in their buggy facing the sun, because any sun shade in that position will create an increase in temperature under the sunshade.
+A spokesperson for Koo-di echoed these sentiments: 'Our Koo-di Sun & Sleep Shades have been designed to provide an effective block for UVA and UVB rays, to keep your child well protected on a sunny day.
+We would, however, never advise leaving your child in their buggy facing the sun, because any sun shade in that position will create an increase in temperature under the sunshade.
 We recommend positioning the buggy in a shady spot to create maximum protection from the heat of the sun.'

-According to Jenny Ward, director of services at the Lullaby Trust, “it is important to make sure that your baby is a comfortable temperature – not too hot or too cold.
-The chance of Sudden Infant Death Syndrome (SIDS) is higher in babies who get too hot.
-The optimum temperature for the room or area where your baby sleeps is 16-20°C.”
+Jenny Ward, director of services at the Lullaby Trust told us: 'it is important to make sure that your baby is a comfortable temperature – not too hot or too cold.
+The chance of sudden infant death syndrome (SIDS) is higher in babies who get too hot.
+The optimum temperature for the room or area where your baby sleeps is 16-20°C.'

-She warns that,'every baby is different, so while it’s important to be informed about overheating you need to check your baby regularly to see if he or she is too hot.
+Check your baby regularly to see if he or she is too hot.
 Feel the baby’s tummy or the back of their neck (your baby’s hands and feet will usually be cooler, which is normal).
-If your baby’s skin is hot or sweaty then this means they are too hot.'
+If your baby’s skin is hot or sweaty, then this means they are too hot.

-She adds, 'it is also important to ensure that your baby has sufficient fluids if bottle-fed, by offering cooled, boiled water to babies under six months or just water from the tap for babies over six months.
+Jenny adds: 'It is also important to ensure that your baby has sufficient fluids if bottle-fed, by offering cooled, boiled water to babies under six months, or just water from the tap for babies over six months.
 Fully breastfed babies don’t need any extra water until they start eating solid food.'